-From early morning to evening tourists begin lining up to get their selfie with the colourful buoy.
-Even if you lack the patience to wait for your photo op, the neighbourhood around the point is quite charming.
+From early morning to evening tourists begin lining up to get their selfies with the colorful buoy.
+Even if you lack the patience to wait for your photo op, the neighborhood around the point is quite charming.
 There are plenty of places to grab a bite to eat & a drink.
 (And, hey, you’re on vacation in Florida, so why not?)

-For stunning seaviews, pull up a chair a the Seaside Cafe at the Mansion.
+For stunning sea views, pull up a chair a the Seaside Cafe at the Mansion.
 It’s a great spot to enjoy cocktails and pizza to a gentle breeze.
 To indulge in seafood, grab a lobster sandwich at The Lobster Shack.
-Or for coffee and a Cuban snack, grab cortadito an a Cuban sandwich at Ana’s Cuban Cafe.
+Or for coffee and a Cuban snack, grab a cortadito and a Cuban sandwich at Ana’s Cuban Cafe.

 Enjoy the sea breeze at Fort Zachary Taylor State Park

 From the Southernmost Point, it’s a 10-minute walk to Fort Zachary Taylor State Park.
 The historic park is located on the southwestern tip of the island.

 Fort Zachary Taylor Historic State Park offers plenty for history buffs.
 The state park’s namesake fortress dates back to the Civil War era.
 It’s home to the world’s largest Civil War armament cache.
-Fort Zachary Taylor was once one of the most important structures for defending coast of the Southeastern USA.
+Fort Zachary Taylor was once one of the most important structures for defending the coast of the Southeastern USA.

 As interesting as the fort is, the real reason to visit Fort Zachary Taylor Historic State Park is for its beach.
 It’s often considered the best beach in Key West and one of the loveliest beaches in the Florida Keys.
 If you grabbed takeout, it’s the perfect spot for a picnic.
 You can also take to the water to go swimming, paddle-boating, or even on a fishing excursion.